PacketDeveloper/Launcher/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: Packet, Deq, Swed, NRG and Founder
+Packet Client is an MCBE Utility mod made by: Packet, Deq, Swed, NRG (Idot, da reel NGR!!) and Founder

 Packet Client is a fork of the Horion Client